*A. A. Jenkins, PhD (Chair)—mild/moderate disabilities, content strategies, inclusive education, collaboration

 Faculty in the Department of Special Education prepare students at the undergraduate and graduate levels to work in both school and non-school settings.
 Professional roles include teacher, resource manager, consultant, infant specialist, and transition specialist.
 The program is field-based.
 On campus and statewide programs are offered.

-The special education program is accredited by the National Council for Accreditation of Teacher Education (NCATE) and by the Council of Exceptional Children (CEC).
+The special education program is accredited by the National Council for Accreditation of Teacher Education (NCATE) and nationally recognized by the Council for Exceptional Children (CEC).

-Advising of students in the undergraduate program is the responsibility of the Office of Student Academic Services, College of Education.
+Advising of students in the BEd and PBSPED programs is the responsibility of the Office of Student Academic Services (OSAS), College of Education.
+Students should meet regularly with their OSAS academic advisor.

-Upon acceptance to special education graduate and post-baccalaureate programs, students are assigned to a faculty advisor.
-Advisors review program requirements and progress, plan program course work, complete departmental preregistration forms for the next semester, and sign course registration materials.
-Program advisors may waive course work (based on courses taken previously) on an individual basis.
-Advisors have the responsibility of reviewing and individualizing students' programs to complement their needs.
-Advisors ensure that students have appropriate knowledge and applied skills to perform as competent special educators.
+Upon acceptance into a special education program, students are assigned to a special education faculty advisor or cohort coordinator.
+Advisors/coordinators review program requirements and progress, plan program course work, complete departmental preregistration forms for the next semester, and sign course registration materials.
+Advisors/coordinators may waive course work (based on courses taken previously) on an individual basis.
+Advisors/coordinators have the responsibility of reviewing and individualizing students' programs to complement their needs.
+Advisors/coordinators ensure that students have appropriate knowledge and applied skills to perform as competent special educators.
 Given this responsibility, advisors may require additional course work and/or practicum experience for certain students.
 Changes made in students' programs must be approved by their advisors.

 Student Council for Exceptional Children (SCEC)